nrkno/sofie-core/packages/documentation/docs/user-guide/features/prompter.md

 ## Customize looks

-The prompter UI can be configured using query parameters:
+The prompter view can be configured using query parameters:

 | Query parameter | Type   | Description                                                                                                                                                         | Default |
 | :-------------- | :----- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------ | :------ |